MGunturG/pynime/README.md

 print(grab_stream_url)
 ```

-### 6. Download
+### ~~6.
+Download~~
+Download function is now depreciated, will be fixed in the future.

-To be clear, using internal downloader (this function) might be have slow download speed.
-I recommend user to copy link download and download the file using external downloader.
+~~To be clear, using internal downloader (this function) might be have slow download speed.
+I recommend user to copy link download and download the file using external downloader.~~

 ```Python
 ...